 2 Cups Fresh Black Grapes

 - To start, combine the yeast and warm water in a small bowl and let stand for 5-10 minutes.
 Transfer the yeast to a large bowl and add in the flour, salt, ¼ cup olive oil, and mix gently until blended.
-Add the rosemary and the concord grape fruit spread and continue to mix for another 5 minutes.
+Next add in the large egg and gently incorporate into the mixture.
+Add the rosemary, the concord grape fruit spread, and vanilla extract.
+Continue to mix for another 5 minutes.
 Dough should be really sticky.
 Adjust the consistency of your dough by adding more flour if it’s too wet or more oil if too dry.
 You can use an electric mixer if you have one, it will be much easier to work the dough.
 Place the dough in a large, well greased pan and then cover it with a towel or cling wrap.
 Let stand for 1 hour giving the dough time to rise.

 - Drizzle a little olive oil into a 17x12 baking pan and then place the dough in the baking pan.
 Gently press the dough down and into the corners of the pan evenly using your hands.
 Cover with plastic wrap and let sit in a warm place for 1 hour.
 Once it has been 1 hour, remove the plastic wrap and gently push your finger directly down into the dough to create a whole.
 This process is called “Dotting” and helps preserve air in the dough.